How to climb Kilimanjaro

 Book your trek!

-About six months (ideally) before you want to climb is a critical time; for this is when you need to take a deep breath, hold your nerve – and book your trek.
 Choosing the right company to climb Kili with is perhaps the most important decision you make.
-In the book we go into great detail looking at the major trekking agencies and ground operators – and you can follow this link to get a few pointers as to how to book; just make sure you select the right one for you.
+In the guide book we go into great detail looking at the major trekking agencies and ground operators.
+But you can follow this link to get a few pointers for booking your trip; just make sure you select the right one for you.

 Sort out flights